 After thinking long and hard about what to write in my last blog post before starting the MA, I decided to give a brief snapshot of what I'd been up to in preparation for beginning at Leeds.
 Now that I'm on the eve of the start of the module I'm feeling somewhat more reflective than usual, … Continue reading The calm before the…?

-So after the challenging experience of A330 I came back fighting, determined to crank myself up a gear and give A340 my best shot.
-That's not to say that A340 didn't have its own fair share of challenges either, including the minor issue of a 3 hour exam at the end and a not so … Continue reading A340 – The Roman Empire
+After the challenging experience of A330 I came back fighting, determined to crank myself up a gear and give A340 my best shot.
+That's not to say that A340 didn't have its own fair share of challenges either, including the minor issue of a 3 hour exam at the end and a not so little … Continue reading A340 – The Roman Empire

 Or, as it really should have been titled, 'the one which nearly finished me off'.
 To say that life during this module was both the best of times and the worst of times isn't really an exaggeration.
 I reached my lowest ever point whilst studying this module and it nearly ended my relationship with the … Continue reading A330 – Myth in the Greek and Roman Worlds